tzamer/hassio-addons/ha-bridge/README.md

 2. Install the `HA Bridge` add-on
 3. Edit the configuration options
     1. Change serverip to the IP of the Hass.io machine (e.g. `192.168.0.10`)
+    2. Change serverport to the TCP port for HA Bridge to listen on (e.g. `80`)
-    2. Leave version set to `latest` to always use the latest version, or manually specify a version (e.g. `4.5.6`).
+    3. Leave version set to `latest` to always use the latest version, or manually specify a version (e.g. `4.5.6`).

     ```json
     {
     "serverip": "192.168.0.10",
+    "serverport": 80,
     "version": "latest"
     }
     ```